How to Store Your Coffee Properly: The Golden Rules for Freshness

 Portions Individual

 Grinding is the most radical transformation coffee undergoes.
-It multiplies the contact surface with air by several thousand.
-Freshness evaporates in minutes.
+It multiplies the contact surface with air by several thousand times.
+Freshness vanishes in minutes.

 Optimal Duration

-Specialty coffee has a precise life curve.
-Too fresh, excess CO2 interferes with extraction.
-Too old, the aromas have fled.
-Here's the ideal window.
+A specialty coffee has a precise life curve.
+Too fresh, excess CO2 disrupts extraction.
+Too old, the aromas have escaped.
+Here is the ideal window.

 Timeline